Bay Area Housing Market

 New Home/Condo Development in SF

 Looks like developers are gearing up for even greater supply.
 As this graphic from SF Planning, a good number of units were being constructed.
-Of course, the pandemic has slowed construction and delivery, and they’re are being offered at discounted prices.
+Of course, labor and materials shortages will cramp the market this spring and summer.

 This recently published chart from Zillow reveals the California cities of San Diego, Los Angeles, San Jose, Sacramento, and San Francisco are the most expensive and least affordable places to buy a home.
 Combine the stressful commute times in LA, and the Bay Area, and you have a population feeling on edge, uncertain of their long term future.
 The word rent is one of the foremost ones in the vocabulary of Californians.
 Only 30% own their own home.